 Employment income includes salaries, overtime, bonuses, and any type of allowance (e.g. housing, leave allowance).
 Benefits in kind are generally not assessable in the hands of employees where the cost is borne by a local Indonesian entity.
 This also applies to benefits in kind that are required for the execution of a job (e.g. protective clothing, uniforms, transportation costs to and from the place of work, accommodation for ship crews and the like) and the cost of providing benefits in kind remote areas.
-However, benefits in kind are assessable in the hands of employees if they are provided by:
+However, benefits in kind are assessable in the hands of employees if they are provided by certain employers, such as:

 - Mining companies and production sharing contractors that are subject to tax under the old tax laws (i.e. pre-1984 income tax laws).